yaapu/FrskyTelemetryScript/README.md

 For 3s and 2s the limit is so low that's not a problem.

-Please note that the voltage used for the calculation is the maximum pack voltage so if after detection the cell voltage lowers below the above limits it will ok.
+Please note that the voltage used for the calculation is the maximum pack voltage so if after detection the cell voltage lowers below the above limits it will be ok.

 ## Alerts